temporalio/edu-interacting-with-workflows-python-code/exercises/querying-workflows/README.md

 In this part of the exercise, you will define your Query.

 1. Edit the `workflow.py` file.
-This is the same completed `workflow.py` from the previous exercise, containing your two Signals.
-A new variable called `self._current_state` that provides information about the Workflow Execution is also now updated in several places.
+The Workflow runs a blocking `while True` loop that will cause it to wait for either the `exit()` Signal or a `submit_greeting()` Signal before doing anything.
+A variable called `self._current_state` that provides information about the Workflow Execution is also updated in several places.
 You will add a Query that returns the status of this variable.
 2. Anywhere within the Workflow definition (for example, just before your Signal functions), add a Query function called `current_state_query()`.
 It should be annotated with `@workflow.query` and `return self._current_state`.
 3. Save the file.